 Aware Senior Care Blog

 Don’t underestimate the level of help you’ll need for Alzheimer’s or dementia care for a loved one.
 It can be extremely difficult to acknowledge the declining mental state of a loved one, even if they are already diagnosed.
 You might know they need additional care, but you avoid the topic for a variety of reasons.
+And then you find yourself dealing with a long term care crisis.

 Gina joined “Aging Matters” hosts Jason Kong of WPTF and Nicole Clagett of Transitions GuidingLights to discuss signs to look for and steps to take when presented with an Alzheimer’s diagnosis.